Ask anyone who has proudly worn the label of activist why they became one, and just like fingerprints, you will get a different answer.

 I started to become disillusioned when I noticed that some of the people in these groups seemed to have ulterior motives and there appeared to be power struggles going on.
 One group that I joined told me that I couldn’t talk to someone in another group.
 What?
 Aren’t we all working toward the same thing?
 I left those groups - no one was going to tell me who I could and couldn’t talk to.
 It left a bad taste in my mouth.
 But I needed to find a group, and fast.
 I knew that there is strength in numbers and I desperately wanted to learn from those already fighting the fight.

 I had two immediate thoughts.
-First one was “Zen?”
+The first one was “Zen?”
 Cool name.
 I didn’t know anyone named Zen.
-I already had her pictured wearing a floor length floral mu-mu holding a Buddha and with equally long floor-length jet-black hair, chanting with bells.
+I already had her pictured wearing a floor-length floral mu-mu holding a Buddha and with equally long floor-length jet-black hair, chanting with bells.
 My second thought was “HELL YES!”
 A couple of days later Zen contacted me, and the rest is history.
 She may not know this, but she was on probation.
-After what I went through with the other groups, I wanted to make sure that her compass was pointed to true north.
+After what I went through with the other groups, I wanted to make sure that her compass was pointed true north.

 It’s been 6 years, and I can say with all certainty that her compass is, indeed, pointed true north.
 She has stayed true to her mission and never once have I seen her want to get involved in a power play, although there have been times that I almost thought she should.
 But I am glad she didn’t.